Preciousejiba/nhanes-diabetes-metabolic-liver-risk/README.md

-# Evaluating Diabetes, Metabolic Dysfunction, and Lifestyle Indicators for Early Liver Injury Risk Stratification
+# Evaluation of Metabolic and Lifestyle Indicators for Hepatocellular Carcinoma Risk Stratification
 A Population-Level Feasibility Study Using NHANES

 **Project Overview**